istio/istio.io/content/en/docs/ambient/architecture/index.md

 In {{< gloss "ambient" >}}ambient mode{{< /gloss >}}, workloads can fall into 3 categories:
 1. **Uncaptured:** this is a standard pod without any mesh features enabled.
 1. **Captured:** this is a pod that has traffic intercepted by {{< gloss >}}ztunnel{{< /gloss >}}.
-A pod's catpured mode can be enabled by setting the `istio.io/dataplane-mode=ambient` label on its namespace, which enables all pods' captured mode for that namespace.
+A pod's captured mode can be enabled by setting the `istio.io/dataplane-mode=ambient` label on its namespace, which enables all pods' captured mode for that namespace.
 1. **Waypoint enabled:** this is a pod that is "Captured" *and* has a {{< gloss "waypoint" >}}waypoint proxy{{< /gloss >}} deployed.
-  If a namespace is labelled with `istio.io/use-waypoint` with its default waypoint (for example `istio.io/use-waypoint: waypoint`), the waypoint will apply to all pods in the namespace.
+  If a namespace is labeled with `istio.io/use-waypoint` with its default waypoint for the namespace, the waypoint will apply to all pods in the namespace.
-  The `istio.io/use-waypoint` label can optionally be set to apply to only a specific service or pod with its desired waypoint (for example, `istio.io/use-waypoint: my-waypoint`).
+  The `istio.io/use-waypoint` label can optionally be set to apply to only a specific service or pod with its desired waypoint.
   If the `istio.io/use-waypoint` label exists on the namespace and/or service and/or pod, the pod waypoint takes precedence over the service waypoint, which takes precedence over the namespace waypoint.

 Depending on which category a workload is in, the request path will be different.